robert-westenberger/knowledgebase/frontend-masters-notes/typescript-fundamentals-v3.md

 $$

 ## readonly
 Can be used with other keywords.
 Will throw an error if you try to reassign the value.
+Giving it an initial value in a constructor is fine.